 For the Glaze:

-For the Madeleines: Heat the butter in a heavy-bottomed and preferably light-colored saucepan over low heat, stirring occasionally, until melted.
-Continue cooking, stirring frequently, until foaming subsides and butter starts to smell nutty and milk solids are a deep golden brown, about 5 minutes.
+For the Madeleines: Heat the butter in a heavy-bottomed and preferably light-colored medium saucepan over low heat, stirring occasionally, until melted.
+Continue cooking, stirring frequently, until foaming subsides and butter starts to smell nutty and milk solids are a deep golden brown, 4 to 5 minutes.
 Pour brown butter into a heatproof container and set aside to cool.

 Remove madeleines from the oven and immediately invert the hot pan over a cool baking sheet or a wire rack, gently rapping the pan to dislodge the madeleines.
 (Waiting for the madeleines to cool even slightly will make it difficult to remove them from the pan.)
 Set the madeleines aside to cool slightly.